Use these quick links to explore this page:

 The burrowing carnivorous mite Sarcoptes Scabiei is responsible for causing Sarcoptic Mange.
 It is sometimes known as the scabies mite or the itch mite.

-The microscopic parasites tunnel through the skin, causing what is considered to be the itchiest type of mange.
+The microscopic flesh eaters gnaw through the skin, creating a maze of damage and causing what is considered to be the itchiest type of mange.